How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 The median separates the upper half from the lower half.
 It is simply the value in the middle.

-It is important to note that most of the statistics presented here are grouped into bar charts, reflecting reality better than any average value.
+It is important to note that most of the statistics presented in the reports are grouped into bar charts, reflecting reality better than any average value.

-Why are the results of the surveys between 2020 and 2022 not included in the general results of the Global Coworking Survey across the years?
+Why are some survey results not included in the general results of the Global Coworking Survey or the Coworking Trends Survey over the years?

-In addition, the survey design was based on coworking space businesses as a whole, while the Global Coworking Survey focuses on individual coworking space locations.
-As a result, most questions are not directly comparable.
+Moreover, the survey designs differ: the Coworking Trends Survey targets coworking space businesses as a whole, whereas the Global Coworking Survey focuses on individual coworking space locations.
+Consequently, most questions are not directly comparable.
+Lastly, as indicated by its name, the 2020 European Coworking Survey was exclusively focused on Europe.

 Why are 'n.a.' and '0' entries sometimes excluded?